Your Liability for Pre-Incorporation Contracts

 Contact Sacramento’s Business Attorneys

 It is always recommended that you enter into agreements and contracts after your business has been incorporated and under that entity’s name.
 However, our Sacramento business attorneys realize that not every situation is ideal and sometimes you need to sign contracts before the business entity is incorporated.
-If you need help determining your possible liability or want advice on novations, contact our Sacramento business law firm to set up a free consultation and we can discuss your liability for pre-incorporation contracts.
+If you need help determining your possible liability or want advice on novations, contact our Sacramento business law firm to set up an initial consultation and we can discuss your liability for pre-incorporation contracts.

 By: Trevor Carson Google+